matrix-org/matrix.org/content/legal/privacy-notice.md

 **Stripe and Paypal**

-We use Stripe and Paypal to handle payment processing.
+We use Stripe and Paypal to handle payment processing for the merchandise shop.
 By purchasing from our shop, the following details will be shared with either Stripe or Paypal:

 * Your payment details
 * Your purchase value